m-saad-siddique/static-site-IAC-deploy/scripts/IAM_OIDC_SETUP.md

 - Script will ask if you want to recreate
 - Or update manually with `update-iam-policy.sh`

-**Policy needs updating**
+**Policy needs updating (optional)**
-- Always run `update-iam-policy.sh` after Terraform deployment
-- This ensures policy has correct S3 and CloudFront ARNs
+- The initial policy works for all deployments
+- Run `update-iam-policy.sh` only if you want to restrict permissions to specific ARNs
+- This is a security best practice but not required for functionality